irahbt/simple-sourdough/README.md

 - All required fields are labelled with *.
 - The select image field is customised with Javascript for better UI
 - If a required field is left empty the user is alerted and prevented from proceeding.
-- If the product is added succesfully a success message is triggered.
+- If the product is added successfully a success message is triggered.

 ### Edit Product
 - Mirrors the Product management page but with fields populated with the specified product.